-If you’re an endomorph, you need to face facts: you are insulin dominant, your sympathetic nervous system is sluggish, and your carb tolerance is worse than Oprah.
-You simply do not have the same genes as the skinny dude who has trouble gaining weight.
+If you’re an endomorph, you need to face facts: you are insulin dominant, your sympathetic nervous system is sluggish, and your carb tolerance is troubled.
+You simply do not have the same genes as the skinny dude who can’t gain weight.

-Step 2) follow a few simple nutrition and supplementation rules to keep your body from storing excess fat and you’ll soon look more like the Jonah Hill from 21 Jump Street and less like Jonah Hill from Moneyball (*knee slap*.)
+Step 3) Follow a few simple nutrition and supplementation rules to keep your body from storing excess fat and you’ll soon look more like the Jonah Hill from 21 Jump Street and less like Jonah Hill from Moneyball.

 Bandana Rule #1: Protein is your friend